 The Interdisciplinary Biology Fellowship, established in 2014, is intended to provide enriching learning experiences for Swarthmore students by supporting on- or off-campus summer research in Biology, with a primary focus on supporting students performing interdisciplinary work that integrates subjects or research methods from biology with those of other natural sciences, social sciences, or humanities.
 The fund will also make grants available for expenses related to off-campus travel associated with the student's research project.
 The recipient(s) will be chosen by the Biology Department and the Provost's Office.
-Awarded to Alexa Clark '19.
+Awarded to Connor Keane '19.

 The Islamic Studies Summer Fellowship was established in 2015 by Inger Larsen '88 and is intended to provide enriching summer research fellowships and/or internships for Swarthmore students in the area of Islamic Studies.
 These fellowships are administered by the Provost's Office in consultation with the Islamic Studies Program Coordinator.
 Not awarded this year.